1848 Wisconsin gubernatorial election

 The 1848 Wisconsin gubernatorial election was held on May 8, 1848.
 This was the election for the first Governor of Wisconsin, which became a U.S. state that year, as it was held concurrent with a public referendum to ratify the Constitution of Wisconsin.

 Democrat Nelson Dewey, of Grant County, won the election with nearly 56% of the vote.
 Dewey defeated Whig Party candidate John Hubbard Tweedy, of Milwaukee.
+This is one of only three gubernatorial elections in which Walworth County has voted for a Democrat; it would not do so again until 1920.

 Democratic Party

 Nelson Dewey was a prominent lawyer and real-estate investor in Grant County, Wisconsin.
 He did extensive business with the lead-mining industry, which was a major component of the economy of the Wisconsin Territory.
 He had been a member of nearly every session of the Wisconsin Territorial Legislature, first as a member of the Territorial Assembly, from 1838 to 1842, then as a member of the Territorial Council from 1842 to 1846.
 He served as Speaker of the Territorial Assembly in 1840, and President of the Territorial Council in 1846.

 Dewey was chosen as a compromise candidate at the Democratic Party Convention after delegates became deadlocked between the lead-mining region's preferred candidate, Hiram Barber, and the eastern region's preferred candidate, Morgan Lewis Martin.